kalyan-neeraj/Multi-Object-Detection/readme.md

-# EyeSeeYou: Neuro-Symbolic Visual Reasoning System
+# Neuro-Symbolic Visual Reasoning System

 A computer vision project that combines neural networks and symbolic reasoning to understand and answer questions about visual scenes.